 Disclaimer: This resource provides information, not advice.
 Please read the full disclaimer at the end of this resource.

-For many people, the first signs that they are infected with COVID-19 are a high temperature (fever) or a cough.
+For many people, the first signs that they have COVID-19 are a high temperature (fever), a cough or a loss of smell or taste.

-- follow a daily routine.
-Plan regular meals so you get the nutrition you need to stay well.
-Try to stick to your plan as far as possible and talk to your treatment team about how you can manage your eating disorder during this time.
+- Follow a daily routine.
+Plan regular meals so you get the nutrition you need to stay well and talk to your treatment team about how you can manage your eating disorder during this time.

-If you need a physical examination and/or a blood test and have any concerns about these, speak to your treatment team beforehand.
-During physical examinations, staff will wear personal protective equipment (PPE) and you will be asked to wear a face mask.
-To reduce the risk of spreading COVID-19, the doctor or nurse will likely limit conversation with you.
-You will receive your results by telephone or video call.
-Your team may also ask you to help with some physical monitoring at home to reduce the chance of COVID-19 infection.
+For any physical examinations, staff will wear personal protective equipment (PPE) and you will be asked to wear a face mask.
+To reduce the risk of spreading COVID-19, the doctor or nurse might limit conversation with you.
+You may receive your results by telephone or video call.
+Your team may also ask you to do some physical monitoring at home to reduce how often you are coming into the clinic.

 The way you get your regular medication might also be different.
 We have published information on accessing your medication to help you understand these changes.

-If you have to go to hospital to receive in-patient care, you may be tested for COVID-19 and be required to self-isolate in your bedroom for a minimum of 7 days after admission.
-The risk of COVID-19 infection also means that you may not be able to receive visitors in hospital and go on home leave.
-You should try to stay in touch with your family and friends – you can use your smartphone, tablet or hospital telephones to do that.
+If you have to go to hospital to receive in-patient care, you may be tested for COVID-19 and be required to self-isolate for a period of time after you are admitted.
+The risk of COVID-19 also means that people might not be able to visit you in hospital and you might not be allowed to go on home leave.
+You can stay in touch with your friends and family over the phone or through video calls.

 Social distancing means that in common areas, such as dining rooms, you will need to keep a distance of 2 metres from other people.
 You will be asked to wash your hands regularly and you might be asked to wear a face mask in communal areas.
 It is important to have access to fresh air, but you will need to stay 2 metres away from others at all times when outside.